-Nozawa Onsen is perfect for skiers because it features a fantastic ski mountain and an abundance of hot springs.
+Nozawa Onsen is perfect for skiers because it features a fantastic ski mountain, a traditional and thriving village and an abundance of hot springs.
 Cute and authentic, Nozawa Onsen provides the classic Japanese ski experience.

 - The traditional Japanese-style village where Western influences are kept to a minimum.